clemcer/loggifly/README.md

 }
 ```

-In the config.yaml you can set a template for both plain text keywords and regex patterns (_see example_).
+In the config.yaml you can set a template for both plain text keywords and regex patterns.
 In the template I inserted three keys from the JSON Log Entry:
 ```yaml
 containers:
   authelia: